smartlab-hfut/SGAH-datasets/README.md

 ## Introduction.
 This dataset is logged at State Grid Corporation of China.
 The dataset contains four types fault and one normal data.
-Each fault data contains 100 sampling points of three-phase voltage and current data.

 ## Explanation of fault type.
 ### Single-phase Grounding Fault.
 Fault phase current increases and fault phase voltage decreases.